hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 What I've come to optimistical label "idle programming" is, in essence, a form of distributed procrastination where one agent (myself) provides high-level direction and error detection, while another agent (the LLM) handles the mechanical aspects of code generation.
 As Edwin Hutchins demonstrated in "Cognition in the Wild," complex problem-solving often emerges from the interaction between cognitive agents[^1].
 Of course, Hutchins was studying naval navigation teams with actual stakes—lives depending on getting coordinates right.
 I'm debugging Verilog while watching Netflix.
 The parallels are... limited.

+[^1]: Hutchins, E. (1995). *Cognition in the Wild*.
+MIT Press.
+Though comparing naval navigation to hobby programming is like comparing surgery to playing Operation—technically similar activities with vastly different stakes.

 Consider the debugging conversation that followed my discovery:

 **Me**: "You've implemented instruction fetch but completely ignored PC management.
 How does the VM know which instruction to execute next?"